Prerequisites

 What happened

-The agent path is the fastest starting point, but it still uses the same browser runtime as the SDK, MCP, REST, and CDP surfaces.
+The CLI agent path is a complete surface for standalone workflows and operator tasks.
+It uses the same managed browser runtime as the SDK, MCP, REST, and CDP surfaces.
 During the run, Webcompute can produce:- A final answer for humans.

 - JSON output when you use